 12. Rejection is always an option

-Finally, after loads of stress and efforts you will get your reward… an actual job!
+Finally, after a lot of stress and effort you will get your reward… an actual job!

 Now go to your local pub and enjoy that well deserved Guinness…

 This article was written by Sofia J. Walls.
 She is from Spain and is living in Dublin for the past 5 years.